JuliaHealth/KomaMRI.jl/docs/src/getting-started.md

 ---
-## Graphical User Interface
+## My first MRI simulation

-To launch Koma's graphical user interface (GUI), you will need to load the package by typing `using KomaMRI`, and then lauch the GUI with `KomaUI()`.
+For our first simulation we will use Koma's graphical user interface (GUI).
+For this, you will first need to load KomaMRI by typing `using KomaMRI`, and then lauch the GUI with `KomaUI()`.

 ```julia-repl
 julia> using KomaMRI